 America, they instinctively take a small clump of soil from their

 village to treasure.
-In the twelve years I have led the tour, I had
+In the twelve years I have led the tour,

 only one person who went all the way to Ukraine who was not interested